 (b) in relation to a person, to an employing authority as being his or her employing authority,

-shall, if the person was appointed under this Act for and on behalf of the Crown, be construed as a reference to the person being so employed for and on behalf of the Crown or as a reference, in relation to the person, to the employing authority as being his or her employing authority for and on behalf of the Crown, as the case requires.
+shall, if the person was appointed under this Act for and on behalf of the State, be construed as a reference to the person being so employed for and on behalf of the State or as a reference, in relation to the person, to the employing authority as being his or her employing authority for and on behalf of the State, as the case requires.

+[Section 3 amended by No. 39 of 2010 s.
+4, 68 and 70.]

 4. Persons deemed to be chief executive officers or chief employees

-(1) The Commissioner is deemed to be the chief executive officer of the department principally assisting the Commissioner in the performance of his or her functions.
+(1) The Commissioner is deemed to be the chief executive officer of the department principally assisting in the administration of this Act.

 (2) The Auditor General is deemed to be the chief executive officer of the department known as the Office of the Auditor General.